fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 ```
 ![IMG5](IMG5.png)

 Nice!
 This was another win for us !
 Now we have confirmed that we are on the right path.
-So re reading the the article by the great @Gareth Heyes I realized that my payload was all a bit short handed.
+So rereading the article by the great @Gareth Heyes I realized that my payload was all a bit short handed.

 The real payload I wanted was:
 ```